dzld00/unsupervised-cov-sequence-dim-reduction/README.md

 Install: pip install --user pymanopt

 # Usage
-The input matrix is a 4d ndarray with shape (n,n,T,L), where the dimension of covariance matrices are n by n, T is the number of matrices in a sequence, and L is the number of covariance sequences.
+The input matrix is a 4d ndarray with shape (n,n,T,L), where the dimension of covariance matrices is n by n, T is the number of matrices in a sequence, and L is the number of covariance sequences.
 The resulting ndarray has shape (m,m,T,L), where m < n.

 In terminal, type: main.py --covseqs_dir xx --m xx

-covseqs_dir: file location of original sequences

-m: target lower dimension
+covseqs_dir: file location of original sequences; m: target lower dimension

+The default solver in the code is Trustregion, while user can use other solvers for fun.
+In Pymanopt package, user can define the stopping criteria for the task, by changing maxtime, maxiter, mingradnorm, minstepsize and maxcostevals in solver.py.
+Usually using a small maxiter is enough for getting meaningful results.